top of page

 CALL FOR PROPOSALS

-2025 EERS Conference
+2026 EERS Conference

-CENTERING VISION AND VALUES IN EVALUATION
+TRANSFORMING EVALUATION THROUGH VISION AND VALUES

-We invite you to submit a proposal to present at the 2025 EERS Annual Conference.
+We invite you to submit a proposal to present at the 2026 EERS Annual Conference.

 Proposal Requirements